egonw/the-fair-cookbook/content/recipes/findability/updateChemicalIdentities.md

 This script is available from the chemistry development kit/

-### 2.2 Updating WikiData
+### 2.2 Updating Wikidata
-With the available identifiers of a compound the compound can be updated within WikiData using any of the following:
+With the available identifiers of a compound the compound can be updated within Wikidata using any of the following:

-- Direct edits to the compound page from the compound's WikiData page using the 'edit' functionality
+- Direct edits to the compound page from the compound's Wikidata page using the 'edit' functionality
 - Quick statements at https://quickstatements.toolforge.org/